 Closing of School Mass

-Every year, faculty members and students from both Catholic High School and St. Joseph's Academy participate in various mission trips which include St. Anne's Mission in Klagetoh, Arizona; Nicaragua; Blessings on the Bayou in Labadieville, Louisiana; and the Brothers of the Sacred Heart United States Province Mission Experience.
-Additional mission trips are usually offered in addition.
+Every year, faculty members and students from Catholic High School participate in various mission trips which include St. Anne's Mission in Klagetoh, Arizona; Nicaragua; and the Brothers of the Sacred Heart United States Province Mission Experience.

 St. Anne's Mission in Klagetoh, Arizona, is a Navajo reservation run by the Brothers of the Sacred Heart.
-On the reservations, students' primary job is to put on vacation Bible School for the Navajo children of the area.
+On the reservation, the students' primary job is to host Vacation Bible School for the Navajo children of the area.

-While in Nicaragua, students work with Cantera, an organization who established several community centers and farms in and around the city of Managua, Nicaragua.
-The experience in Nicaragua includes a combination of traditional mission work and learning the history of the national and its people.
-Blessings on the Bayou takes place in the St. Philomena Catholic Church parish in Labadieville, Louisiana.
-Students make visits to local nursing homes and perform various services for the elderly community such as landscaping, house painting and cleaning, and visiting the shut-in of the parish.
+While in Nicaragua, students work with Cantera, an organization that established several community centers and farms in and around the city of Managua, Nicaragua.
+The experience in Nicaragua includes a combination of traditional mission work and learning the history of the nation and its people.

 Brothers' schools in the United States Province have joined together for a united Mission Experience.
-Together, they perform service projects for a local community in the host school's city.
+Together, they perform service projects for a local community in the host school's region.
 The first year was hosted by Brother Martin in New Orleans.
 Catholic High hosted the 2015 Mission Experience in Baton Rouge.
 The 2016 Mission Experience was hosted by Bishop Guertin High School in Nashua, New Hampshire.
+Most recently in 2017, Vandebilt and E.D.
+White co-hosted the experience in Houma which featured nearly 140 students from all nine Brothers' schools in the United States.
+Next summer's experience will take place in Mississippi.

 Catholic’s religion curriculum provides classroom instruction and theological study aimed at helping students to believe in God’s love and actively pursue God’s plan in their lives.
 Designed to mirror the faith journey they are living, the subject material at each grade level forms the foundation for the next year.
 Building on the fundamental elements of Church history, Sacred Scripture, and the Sacraments as underclassmen, students are prepared to contemplate their personal moral development in light of Catholic Social Teaching and the complex world into which they will graduate.
 The service requirement for each grade level helps to complete each student’s religious formation at Catholic.